Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 source files, the C/C++ wrapper library as well as a Python [ctypes](https://docs.python.org/3/library/ctypes.html) wrapper module.
-The Python module contains ``ctypes`` definitions of C++ library functions that Numba jitted functions are able to call directly without requiring the expensive object transformations mentioned above.
+The Python module contains ``ctypes`` definitions of C++ library functions that Numba compiled functions are able to call directly without requiring the expensive object transformations mentioned above.
 An alternative to using ``ctypes`` in the Python wrapper module would Numba [Wrapper Address Protocol -